Optical Transceiver | Case study of Photodiode

 Waveguide structure

-Unlike conventional "surface-illuminated" photodiodes, in which light is incident from above, photodiodes with a "waveguide" structure allow light to enter from the side of the device and propagate horizontally along the internal light absorption layer.
-Lateral light propagation allows for a longer distance to be traveled, increasing the light absorption efficiency, while a thinner waveguide layer shortens the time it takes for electrons and holes to reach the electrode.
-This structure enables both "fast response" and "high sensitivity."
+Unlike conventional surface-incident photodiodes, in which light enters from the top, light enters the side of photodiodes with a waveguide structure and horizontally propagates along the internal light-absorbing layer.
+Lateral light transmission allows for longer transmission distances, which improves light absorption efficiency.
+At the same time, a thinner waveguide layer reduces the time for electrons or holes to reach an electrode.
+This structure achieves both high-speed response and high sensitivity.

-UTC-PD is a new technology that further increases the speed of waveguide photodiodes.
-Normally, holes in semiconductors move slower than electrons, which hinders speed increases.
-However, UTC-PD solves this problem by utilizing a phenomenon called "dielectric relaxation" to cause holes to flow in a "swarm" all at once.
-Furthermore, by providing a transport layer dedicated to electrons, it prevents speed reduction and output saturation due to interference with holes, achieving high-speed, high-output operation.
+UTC-PD is a new technology that promises to further accelerate waveguide photodiodes.
+Usually, semiconductor holes move slower than electrons and hinder acceleration.
+UTC-PD solves this challenge by causing holes to flow collectively all at once using the dielectric relaxation phenomenon.
+In addition, a transport layer specifically for electrons prevents deceleration and output saturation due to interference with holes, achieving high-speed, high-output operation.